 You will need 70-80% of your pre-retirement income to maintain your standard of living in retirement.

 Can I retire on $3,000 a month?

-Whether you can retire on $3,000 a month depends on several factors, including your living expenses, retirement savings, and Social Security benefits.
+Whether you can retire at $3,000 a month depends on several factors, including living expenses, retirement savings, and Social Security benefits.
 If you have a low living cost and can supplement your income with a part-time job or a generous pension, then retiring on $3,000 a month is certainly possible.
 However, if you have a high living cost or rely solely on Social Security benefits, retiring on $3,000 a month may be more difficult.
 Consider waiting until full retirement age.

 Is $6,000 a month suitable for retirement?

 Between healthcare costs, inflation, and the need to maintain a comfortable lifestyle, many retirees rapidly run through their savings.
 As a result, it’s crucial to have a retirement plan that includes a healthy mix of savings and income sources.
 For some people, that might mean working part-time during retirement.
 For others, it could mean downsizing to a smaller home.
 And for some, it might mean relying on a monthly pension or Social Security check.
 So the answer to the question “Is $6,000 a month good for retirement?” depends on your circumstances.
 But if you can supplement your retirement income with other savings or sources of income, then $6,000 a month could be a good starting point for a comfortable retirement.

 Which state has the lowest average retirement income?